Car Hire In Slovenia Hints, Tips & All You Need To Know

 From there, it’s your choice which other types of insurance you take and what you feel comfortable with.

-Car Hire Slovenia Tip 5– Border Crossings May Require Documentation
+10. Border Crossings May Require Documentation

-As you are probably aware, Slovenia shares land borders with Croatia, Austria, Italy, and Hungary, and it is possible to visit these countries for a day.
 You need to be careful of border crossing requirements because these vary from country to country.

 In some cases, you may require a Cross-Border Card (CBC).
-You will also need your passport and any visa paperwork, depending on your country of origin, as well as your driver’s license and insurance paperwork.
+You will also need your passport and any visa paperwork, depending on your country of origin, as well as your driving license and insurance paperwork.

 You should have the following documents with you at all times when driving in Slovenia: